Aerendir/bundle-features/Resources/docs/Configuration.md

 Lets go to analyze the features (not all of them, but only the ones required to illustrate how SerendipityHQ Features Bundle works).

-- The merchant can buy the invites at Company level, so the Sotores of each Company use the invites bought by the merchant for the whole Company.
+- The merchant can buy the invites at Company level, so the Stores of each Company use the invites bought by the merchant for the whole Company.
 - Each Store Profile can be boosted:
     - Removing Ads
     - Activating SEO functionalities